edew/edew.github.io/content/blog/reverse-a-linked-list.md

 - assign the `current` node's next property to the value of `previous`
 - assign `current` to the value of `next`

-Finally, once the value of current is null, we return the value of previous.
+Finally once the value of current is null we return the value of previous.

 ```javascript
 const reverse = head => {